D

 Teaching methods

-During our tests, it became clear that students have no problem in following our software if we give them clear instructions.
-This also meant proper training for teachers on utilising the software is necessary.
+During our tests, it became clear that students had no problem following our software if we gave them clear instructions.
+This also meant proper training for teachers on utilising the software was necessary.

 Missing features

-Our observations gave some inspirations on features as well.
-For example, we found out that students tended to keep their eyes on on-screen keyboard, which prevented them from improving – so we implemented a feature to completely hide the keyboard.
+Our observations gave some inspiration for features as well.
+For example, we found out that students tended to keep their eyes on the on-screen keyboard, which prevented them from improving – so we implemented a feature to completely hide the keyboard.

 Technical considerations